higginbotham-thomas/PortfolioMagic/README.md

 # Notes
 - Every time you run the program, you will get different results.
 - Consult a professional before trading if you are not comfortable with the concepts.
+# Structure
+There are two files, `MVO.ipynb`, and `functions.py`.
+MVO.ipynb contains the main flow of the program, and functions.py contain the different functions used.
+## Functions
+The file `functions.py` contains a collection of functions that are used for financial analysis and visualization.

+### `compute_buy_sell_recommendations`:
+- This function takes in the current portfolio, account value, desired portfolio weights, list of stocks, and historical stock prices as inputs.
+- It computes the desired monetary value of each stock in the portfolio based on the desired weights and the account value.
+- It then calculates the desired number of shares for each stock, and the number of shares to buy or sell to reach the desired portfolio.
+- Finally, it merges the current portfolio with the desired shares and calculates additional information such as current share price, target value, and actual weight after action.
+### `plot_portfolio_recommendations`:
+- This function takes in the recommendations dataframe and plots a table with the recommendations for buying or selling shares of each stock in the portfolio.
+### `plot_risk_scatterplot`:
+- This function takes in a dataframe containing returns and risk values for different portfolios.
+- It plots a scatter plot of returns vs. risk, with the color of each point representing the Sharpe ratio.
+### `plot_correlation_matrix`:
+- This function takes in a dataframe containing returns of different assets.
+It calculates the correlation matrix of the asset returns and plots it as a heatmap.